fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### Snapshot testing

-Jest offers a completely different alternative to "traditional" testing called [snapshot](https://jestjs.io/docs/snapshot-testing) testing.
+Vitest offers a completely different alternative to "traditional" testing called [snapshot](https://vitest.dev/guide/snapshot) testing.
 The interesting feature of snapshot testing is that developers do not need to define any tests themselves, it is simple enough to adopt snapshot testing.

 The fundamental principle is to compare the HTML code defined by the component after it has changed to the HTML code that existed before it was changed.